SilenMe/blog/readme.md

 used flask-login for login and authentication

 used Image class of Pillow(PIL) module so that image(profile pic) get rezised before uploading (pip/pip3 install Pillow) version 7.0.0 which I have used

+dont forget to paginate because it will help in speed and reliebility